 There are different ideas about how to handle a baby who has been crying for a long time.
 The advice to leave a baby to cry is now thought to be inadvisable.
 Contrary to some beliefs, babies and toddlers are not able to control their parents because their brains have not developed enough to think this through.

-Research shows found that in societies where babies are immediately responded to with lots of physical contact when they cry, they actually spend less time crying than babies from elsewhere whose parents leave babies to cry for longer.
+Researchers found that in societies where babies are immediately responded to with lots of physical contact when they cry, they actually spend less time crying than babies from elsewhere whose parents leave babies to cry for longer.

-Research shows carried out research into infant crying which showed that mothers who responded promptly to their baby’s crying in infancy went on to have one year olds who cried less than other babies.
+Research carried out into infant crying showed that mothers who responded promptly to their baby’s crying in infancy went on to have one year olds who cried less than other babies.

 Sometimes babies cry for a long time because they are distressed and the longer a baby is left to cry, the more time it is exposed to stress.
 Scientific studies show that prolonged states of distress cause permanent and negative changes in babies’ brains.
 One of the effects is that a baby will go on to view the world with insecurity, anxiety and a sense of being threatened, even during times that are actually safe and peaceful.